bitnami/containers/bitnami/mysql/README.md

-# Bitnami package for MySQL
+# Bitnami Secure Image for MySQL

 ## What is MySQL?